ARMmbed/mbed-os-5-docs/docs/porting/custom-target-porting.md

 1. (Optional) Run automated tests.

    With an Mbed Enabled debug interface, you can also run the Mbed OS automated tests on your port.
-Because a new board has a new name unknown to the Mbed tools, you need to tell the tools which `detect_code` to associate it to.
+Because a new board has a new name unknown to the Mbed tools, you need to tell the tools which `Platform ID` (aka `detect_code`) to associate it to.

    To do this, you can use the `mbedls` `mock` command option.
-This tutorial tests with a `DISCO-L475VG-IOT01A`, which has a debug interface that exposes `0764` as its detect code.
-If you have a new board that uses a different `detect_code`, such as `1234`, then use that.
+This tutorial tests with a `DISCO-L475VG-IOT01A`, which has a debug interface that exposes `0764` as its `Platform ID`.
+If you have a new board that uses a different `Platform ID`, such as `1234`, then use that.

    For the `ImaginaryBoard` based on `DISCO-L475VG-IOT01A`, run this command.